-- Connectivity: it will make it possible to generalise the Internet of Things, including in the field, with the eventual establishment of a real network of "connected battlefield objects".
-These "objects" will be platforms, sensors and weapons, but also the men who serve them; - Artificial intelligence: Artificial intelligence: its two major applications for armies are decision support and robotics; it allows to go towards real time to conduct both tactical thinking and execution tasks, accepting automated modes when the tempo of the maneuver requires it; - Big Data Analytics": it is a technology that aims to facilitate the processing of the masses of data produced; its expectations are essential for operational situation management and intelligence: to understand more quickly, to have a clearer vision of the situation, to extract weak signals, to synthesize and merge relevant information... - Cyber technologies: these are essential because without them the other three pillars can become fragile.
-They must be considered both in defensive mode, to ensure the resilience of our forces, and in "active" mode, to intervene on the adversary's command capabilities.
+Connectivity: It will make it possible to generalize the Internet of Things, including in the field, with the eventual establishment of a real network of "connected battlefield objects"; these "objects" will be platforms as well as sensors or weapons, but also the men who serve them;

+Artificial intelligence: Its two major applications for armies are decision support and robotics; it allows to go towards real time to conduct both tactical thinking and execution tasks, by accepting automated modes.s when the time of the operation requires it;

+"Big DataAnalytics": this is a technology that aims to facilitate the processing of the masses of data produced; its expectations are essential for operational situational awareness and intelligence: to understand more quickly, to have a clearer vision of the situation, to extract weak signals, to synthesize and merge relevant information?

+Cyber technologies: these are essential because without them the other three pillars can become fragile.
+They must be considered both in defensive mode, to ensure the resilience of our forces, and in "active" mode, to intervene on the adversary 's command capabilities.

 Collaborative combat" is the expected outcome of this transformation.
 It could be argued that combat has always been collective...
 This notion must therefore be clarified.
 It must therefore be clarified.
-It must aim to transform various elementary tactical acts into "reflex" acts, facilitated by the proper use of digital technologies (mutual protection, monitoring of friendly situations, reaction to situations that have been resolved, etc.) partitioning of objectives or support between different effectors...) in order to allow leaders to focus their thinking on what is the essence of their manoeuvre and the achievement of its major effect.
+It must aim to transform various elementary tactical acts into "reflex" acts, facilitated by the proper use of digital technologies (mutual protection, monitoring of friendly situations, reaction to situations that have been resolved, etc.).partitioning of objectives or support between different effectors...) in order to allow leaders to focus their thinking on what is the essence of their manoeuvre and the achievement of its major effect.